orarbel/SMSArbiter/README.md

 ### Why

   - SMS prices vary with different providers to different countries.
-  - There is no reason to use just one provider rather than the cheapest for each indivdiual text message.
+  - There is no reason to use just one provider rather than the cheapest for each individiual text message.

 ### What